jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbsplitsstore/read/splitsof.md

   * `_group` is the identifying group of the splits.
 * The view function can be accessed externally by anyone.
 * The function does not alter state on the blockchain.
-* The function overrides a function definition from the `IJBSplitStore` interface.
+* The function overrides a function definition from the `IJBSplitsStore` interface.
 * The function returns an array of [`JBSplit`](../../../data-structures/jbsplit.md)s.

 ## Body